uchicago-2025-capp30122/30122-project-gitmoney/README.md

 '-w', '--wiki': to run the scraper and overwrite wiki data files '-j', '--join': to join 311 calls and aldermanic data, overwrite data files '-r', '--ratio': to overwrite the ratio .html
-'-g', '--geomoney': to overwrite the geomoney map .html
+'-m', '--geomoney': to overwrite the geomoney map .html

 ## Tools
 * R/RStudio